 The cult sculptures from the main temple were created by the first great masters in a fragile and soft style to imitate the queen’s picture look.
 The sculptors attempted to accurately represent the likeness of all the sculptures.
 However, huge sculptures (8 and 5 m high) on the temple’s façade simply highlighted the overall resemblance and recreated the most distinguishing aspects.

-Things You Can See on The Temple of Hatshepsut
+Things You Can See on The Hatshepsut Temple

 Despite the fact that some parts of this magnificent ancient monument have been vandalized, several visitors during their Egypt tours stated that this landmark is well-preserved and worth the visit.
 This magnificent temple is built on three massive terraces linked by ramps.
 It is open from 6 a.m. to 5 p.m. daily.
 A bazaar (or market with different goods) is located just outside the property’s entrance.
 The Birth colonnade and Punt colonnade, Hathor’s chapel, Anubis chapel, and Amun’s sanctuary may all be found inside this magnificent temple.
 If you visit Egypt, you definitely have to visit the unforgettable Hatshepsut Temple.